-- Section 188 of the Workforce Innovation and Opportunity Act of 2014 (WIOA), which prohibits discrimination against all individuals in the United States based on race, color, religion, sex, national origin, age, disability, political affiliation, or belief, and against beneficiaries based on either citizenship/status as a lawfully admitted immigrant authorized to work in United States or participation in any WIOA Title I financially assisted program or activity. - Title VI of the Civil Rights Act of 1964, as amended, which prohibits discrimination on the bases of race, color, and national origin. - Section 504 of the Rehabilitation Act of 1973, as amended, which prohibits discrimination against qualified individuals with disabilities. - The Age Discrimination Act of 1975, as amended, which prohibits discrimination based on age. - Title IX of the Education Amendments of 1972, as amended, which prohibits discrimination of the basis of sex in education programs.
+- Section 188 of the Workforce Innovation and Opportunity Act of 2014 (WIOA), which prohibits discrimination against all individuals in the United States on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief, and against beneficiaries on the basis of either citizenship/status as a lawfully admitted immigrant authorized to work in United States or participation in any WIOA Title I financially assisted program or activity. - Title VI of the Civil Rights Act of 1964, as amended, which prohibits discrimination on the bases of race, color and national origin. - Section 504 of the Rehabilitation Act of 1973, as amended, which prohibits discrimination against qualified individuals with disabilities. - The Age Discrimination Act of 1975, as amended, which prohibits discrimination on the basis of age. - Title IX of the Education Amendments of 1972, as amended, which prohibits discrimination of the basis of sex in education programs.